IIIF/registry/README.md

     * `id` Activity Stream URL.
 Must be resolvable
     * `label` a description that can be shown to the user so they can tell which stream to monitor for updates.

+The JSON file should be named appropriately so people know what it represents and must have an extension of `.json`.

 ## Aggregators

 For Aggregators or institutions that collect content from other providers and aggregate their content.
 A slightly different structure can be used.
 Examples of Aggregators would be Europeana or OCLC with ContentDM.
-Both hold multiple institution's data.
-In this case the aggregator would have one registry JSON file per institutional client.
+Both hold multiple institutions' data.
+In this case the Aggregator would have one registry JSON file per institutional client.
 The Provider can then add the following to the root of the JSON to show who provided the content:

 ```
 "provider": {